GradWeek Frequently Asked Questions

 3. Review the trip’s Terms and Conditions for the year attending, then check the box to agree, then click “Continue.”

-4. On the next page, select your school/group’s trip, click “Continue,” and follow the prompts to complete your traveler’s (the person traveling) registration online form and make the required deposit payment.
+4. On the next page, select your school/group’s trip, click “Continue,” and follow the prompts to complete your traveler’s (the person physically traveling) registration online form and make the required deposit payment.

 Once you have registered for a GradWeek trip, you will have an online traveler account that you can access 24/7.
-To log into your online account, go to www.gradweek.com and click ‘MY ACCOUNT’ at the top right of your screen.
-You must enter your Traveler ID# and Last Name (as shown on your GradWeek invoice), then click the Login button below.
-You will then be prompted to create and confirm a password (first-time use only) for your account.
-With your online traveler account, you will be able to make your required monthly payments, print digital invoices, and view other essential information about your trip 24/7.
+To log into your online account, go to www.gradweek.com and click “MY ACCOUNT” at the top right of your screen.

-The airlines and bus companies require us to submit names in a certain format (name example: Robert Smith Jones Jr, will read as: ROBERT SMITHJONESJR; this applies to either multiple first, middle, or last names).
-Meaning, multiple First, Middle, or Last Names will be pushed together as one word (no spaces, hyphens, etc.), per the airlines’ and bus companies’ name requirements.
+The airlines and bus companies require us to submit names in a certain format (name example: Robert Brian Smith Jones II, will read as: ROBERT BRIAN SMITHJONESII; this applies to multiple first, middle, or last names).
+Meaning, multiple First, Middle, or Last Names will be pushed together as one word (no spaces, hyphens, accent, etc.), per the airlines’ and bus companies’ name requirements.
+Important Note – The name listed on your traveler account/invoices must be the same name listed (excluding any spaces, hyphens, etc.) on your VALID Government-issued Photo ID (either State REAL ID or REAL ID Driver’s License, or passport booklet).

-Important Note – The name listed on your traveler account/invoices must be the same name listed (excluding any spaces, hyphens, accents, etc.) on your VALID Government-issued Photo ID (either REAL ID Driver’s License or State REAL ID or Passport Booklet).
 Please contact our office via email info@istours.com or by phone, Monday – Friday 8:30 am – 5:00 pm at (800) 448-4444 for further questions.

 YES.
 As per our Terms and Conditions, monthly payments are mandatory to keep your account in ACTIVE status, avoid late fees, lock in trip price at time of registering, and help pay your trip balance down by the Final Payment Deadline.
 Failure to do so may result in your account changing into an unconfirmed Pending status (you risk missing the trip).
 If you fall into Pending status, GradWeek is no longer holding a spot for you on the trip, and you will incur late fees and/or any price increases that may have accrued since the time of registering.

 Yes, payment plans are available depending on how early you register.
 Once you have registered for a GradWeek trip, you will have an online traveler account that you can access 24/7.
-With your online traveler account, you can make your required $50 minimum monthly payments (under “Payments” on the menu bar) to keep your traveler account “Active”, hold your spot on the trip, lock in your registration price, and help avoid going into an unconfirmed pending status and incurring late fees. *Auto-Billing: Upon registering, you are automatically enrolled in auto-billing unless you selected to opt-out during trip registration.
-To check if you are enrolled in auto-billing, log into your online GradWeek account or refer to the auto-billing section of your most recent monthly invoice statement.
+With your online traveler account, you can make your required $50 minimum monthly payments (under “Payments” on the menu bar) to keep your traveler account “Active”, hold your spot on the trip, lock in your registration price, and help avoid going into an unconfirmed pending status and incurring late fees.

-If your payment arrives late and you choose to reinstate your cancelled account, you will incur a $40 Late Fee, be subject to any additional price increases from the date of registration, and will be placed on the Waitlist until Air Seat or Bus, and/or Hotel Rooming availability can be determined.
+If your payment arrives late and you choose to reinstate your cancelled account.
+In that case, you will incur a $40 Late Fee, be subject to any additional price increases from the date of registration, and will be placed on the Waitlist until Air Seat or Bus, and/or Hotel Rooming availability can be determined.
 While on the Waitlist, trip placement is NOT guaranteed (you risk missing the trip), and it can take up to 3 weeks to determine availability, even if the trip balance is paid in full, not limited to rooming fees, etc. If trip space is not available for Flight (or Bus), and/or Hotel, you can request to cancel from the Waitlist and receive a refund of all payments made towards the Waitlist.

 Monthly invoice statements are sent via email on the first business day of each month.
 All communication will be delivered primarily through email, with occasional updates sent via text message.
 To ensure you receive important trip and account information, it’s essential that we have two valid email addresses and cell phone numbers on file—one for the traveler and one for a parent/guardian.
 Please use a personal email address that you check regularly.
 We strongly recommend avoiding school or work email addresses, as they are often checked less frequently or may block external messages.
 As your trip date approaches, you’ll receive detailed information such as your e-ticket/itinerary, destination travel tips, and important next steps.
+Helpful documents—including the traveler checklist and destination welcome letter—are available 24/7 in your online traveler account under “Trip Documents” (located at the top right of your screen or menu).
+Additional information will be added to the “Resources” page on our website as your departure date gets closer.

 Please note: If your legal name listed on your valid government ID doesn’t exactly match the name you listed on your GradWeek traveler account for your e-ticket/itinerary, you will be denied check-in.

-Yes!
-The name in your online account is used to book your airline or bus ticket, and it must exactly match your valid government-issued photo ID (passport booklet – if traveling internationally, or REAL ID – if traveling domestically).
 Important Reminders: Double-check your name against your government-issued ID for accuracy when registering.
 Names will exclude any spaces or special characters in accordance with airline/bus name format requirements.
 No corrections can be made within 5 business days of departure.
 If you miss the deadline, you’ll need to request a correction at the airport during check-in—additional fees may apply.

 Each traveler is responsible for choosing their own roommates.
 This applies to all participants, students, and adult/parent travelers.
 We recommend that travelers start talking with their friends/fellow travelers about being roommates when registering, before the Final Payment Deadline, and once rooming begins, reconfirming that everyone is still on the trip and planning to room together.
 After Final Payment, it’s the traveler’s responsibility to contact their Group Organizer (and/or Event Coordinator if Organizer is unknown) for details on when and how their group’s rooming will be handled (i.e., collecting everyone’s roommate request by either group chat, email, text, or other methods).
-GradWeek does not find, assign roommates, or fill incomplete rooms, regardless of group size.
+GradWeek does not assign roommates or fill incomplete rooms, regardless of group size.

 Roommates must be the same gender, school, in either Active or Waitlist status, and at the same hotel as the other requested roommates in the room.
-Please note: that if you select a roommate who is on the Waitlist, you will be responsible for any additional occupancy fees until they are cleared for travel.
-Even if the trip has been paid for and finalized, roommate arrangements remain the responsibility of the traveler and all roommates in the room.
-Finalized group rooming assignments are due from the group Organizer by late March.
+Please note: if you select a roommate who is on the Waitlist, you will be responsible for any additional occupancy fees until they are cleared for travel.
+Even if trip has been paid for and finalized, roommate arrangements remain the responsibility of the traveler and all roommates in the room.
+Finalized group rooming assignments are due from the group’s campus Organizer by late March.
 If not submitted by this date, GradWeek’s automated system will assign group roommates at random (i.e., roommate roulette).
 GradWeek is not responsible for any rooming-related issues or fees that result from missed deadlines or submitted roommate choices.
 Be aware, paying an additional hotel occupancy fee for not having a full room does not guarantee you will have your own bed, unless you pay for a single-occupancy room.

 We recommend that travelers start talking with their friends/fellow travelers about being Roommates before the Final Payment Deadline and again once rooming begins, reconfirming that everyone is still on the trip and planning to room together.
-Roommates must be the same gender, school, in either Active or Waitlist status, and at the same hotel as the other requested roommates in the room.
+Each traveler must submit their roommate request to their group’s campus Organizer (and/or Event Coordinator, if the Organizer is unknown) once rooming begins and before the rooming deadline (late March). *Additional rooming details will be provided following the Final Payment Deadline.

 For large groups, GradWeek’s Air Department may need to assign travelers to separate flights on the same travel dates.
 Flight assignments are based on the order of registration (first-come, first-served).
 While we cannot guarantee that you will be placed on the same flight as your friend(s) or potential roommate(s), registering early—and at the same time as your friend(s)—increases the likelihood of traveling together.
 Once your group’s flights are assigned (typically mid-March to early-April of the travel year), GradWeek cannot move travelers to a different flight solely by request.

 For minors traveling with only one parent/guardian or alone, a notarized letter of consent from their parent/guardian who is not traveling with the minor is recommended, because it may be requested by immigration upon arrival.
 The letter should indicate that the person (a friend or another traveler who is 18 or older) traveling with the minor is authorized to travel outside the country with them, as well as permitted to seek medical attention for them, if necessary.
-Please note: that there is no template for this letter provided; however, we encourage you to reach out to immigration for further details.
+Please note: there is no template for this letter provided; however, we encourage you to reach out to immigration for further details.
 Documents can be notarized at any of the following: FedEx, UPS Store, or a bank.

 No worries!
 GradWeek ensures that trip information is easily accessible to both travelers and their parents/guardians through multiple communication methods.
-Departure Packets are mailed to the traveler’s home approximately 2–3 weeks before departure and includes the e-ticket/itinerary (also available in your online account from late-April to early-May of the travel year) along with important documents containing travel tips and reminders.
+Departure Packets are mailed to the traveler’s home approximately 2–3 weeks before departure and include the e-ticket/itinerary (also available in your online account from late-April to early-May of the travel year) along with important documents containing travel tips and reminders.
 About one week before travel, digital copies of the Departure Packet are emailed and texted to both contacts listed on the account.
 We will email and text digital copies of the Departure Packet to both contacts listed on the account, including instructions on how to print and use the e-ticket/itinerary if the physical copy is lost or misplaced.
 To help ensure timely delivery, it is essential to keep traveler and parent/guardian contact information up-to-date.
-Please confirm that your mailing address is correct at least two months before departure to avoid any delivery issues.
-Additional trip documents are also available 24/7 at www.gradweek.com under ‘About Us’ > ‘Resources.’
+Please confirm that your mailing address in your online account is correct at least two months before departure to avoid any delivery issues.
+Additional trip documents are also available 24/7 at www.gradweek.com under “About Us” > “Resources”.

 No problem!
 The paper bag tag included in your Departure Packet is not required for travel, but helpful to have.
 If you misplace it, airline bag tags will be available at most airline check-in counters at the airport.
-You are also welcome to bring your own or purchase a custom bag tag online to use before your trip for extra convenience.
+You are also welcome to bring your own or purchase a custom bag tag to use before your trip for extra convenience.

 If you realize you’ve lost your government-issued photo ID, immediately notify the GradWeek office of your situation and follow the appropriate steps below: